cse110-sp23-group21/cse110-sp23-group21/admin/team.md

 # Values/Culture
+- Communication and Care: creating a supportive and collaborative team culture.
 - Eagerness: willingness and enthusiasm to take on challenges, learn new skills, and pursue excellence as a team.
 - Empathy: treat others how you would like to be treated.
 - Respect: treating others with dignity and recognizing their value and contributions.